 In terms of cancellations, games will always go ahead unless you hear otherwise from your team manager or coach.
 Football is a winter sport that is played in wet and cold weather and the only time council will cancel games is if it is unsafe or if the fields will be damaged by games being played.
 If games are cancelled, NRF will post it on their website by 8am on gameday and the club will communicate through social media and grade convenors will inform team managers and coaches ASAP who will pass it onto the team.

-Game times can vary but usually played on saturday mornings usually from 9-10am or 10-11am.
+Game times can vary but usually played on saturday mornings from 9am or 10am for U9-U10 and 10am, 11am or 12pm for U11-U12.
 A summary of regular times by grade is shown on our website

 Competition